 Just before the Passover (John 6:4), in the early part of 29 A.D., Jesus and his disciples attempt to escape the crowds constantly following them (Luke 9:10 - 12, Mark 6:31 - 32).
 They grab a boat and sail across the Sea of Galilee to a wilderness area south of Bethsaida (Luke 9:10 - 12).

 A swarm of people, however, tracks the Lord's progress on the lake and knows where he landed.
-After they find him Christ ends up not only teaching the multitudes from a nearby hill, he also miraculously feeds the 5,000 men, along with women and children, using only five fishes and two loaves of bread!
+After they find him, Christ ends up not only teaching the multitudes from a nearby hill, he also miraculously feeds the 5,000 men, along with women and children, using only five fishes and two loaves of bread!

 Jesus, as sunset approaches, tells his twelve disciples to board their boat and go ahead of him to the northern Galilee Sea area of Capernaum - Bethsaida (Mark 6:45, John 6:17).
 His plan is to meet up with them after dismissing the crowd and praying to God.

 The disciples, soon after leaving shore, experience significant trouble trying to direct their boat.
 A strong north wind and large waves begin to batter the vessel and drag it southward in spite of their rowing.
 Before long the storm has forcefully shoved the tired travelers roughly 3.1 to 3.7 miles (5 to 6 kilometers) into the middle of Galilee's sea (Matthew 14:24, John 6:19)!
+This dire situation will set up the disciples meeting a ghost!

-Scared by a ghost
+Scared by a Ghost

-Sometime after 3 a.m., the weary disciples see something in the chaotic waves that so startles them they exclaim, "It's a ghost!"
-(Matthew 14:26, Mark 6:49 - 50).
+Sometime after 3 a.m., the weary disciples see something in the chaotic waves that so startles them that they cry out due to the ghost they see!

 The Greek word used by Matthew and Mark to describe what they thought they saw is phantasma (Strong's #G5326).
 This word, meaning a phantasm, specter or apparition, is only used in these two places in Scripture.
 It is a different Greek word than pneuma (Strong's #G4151) which is mistranslated almost 100 times in the King James Bible as "ghost."